jhackett1/utopia/content/events/practicalities-of-being-the-most-inclusive-employer-by-2020.markdown

   Richard is also chair of a charity in South London.

-  Biography - Bernadette Kelly, Permanent Secretary DfT
+  Bernadette Kelly, Permanent Secretary DfT

   Bernadette Kelly became Permanent Secretary at the Department for Transport on 18 April 2017.